Breaking

 IsiPantsula

-IsiPantsula is a South African energetic dance style that emerged in the 1950’s and 1960’s, as a response to forced removals implemented by the Apartheid Government.
-The dance style was born in two Townships in Johannesburg, Alexandra and Sophiatown and has an interesting technique, based around on-the-spot rhythmic footwork.
+IsiPantsula is a South African energetic dance style that emerged in the 1950s and 1960s, as a response to forced removals implemented by the Apartheid Government.
+The dance style was born in two townships in Johannesburg, Alexandra and Sophiatown, and has an interesting technique based around on-the-spot rhythmic footwork.
 The dance style is quick-stepping, with a distinct influence of tap dancing, blended with everyday gestures (such as the rolling of dice).
 Pantsula dancers move to Kwaito and House music, often incorporating an element of whistling.
-In addition the fashion and dress is as important as the dance moves in isiPantsula.
+In addition, the fashion and dress are as important as the dance moves in isiPantsula.

 Amapiano

-Amapiano is Zulu for “The Pianos”, the genre is often referred to as “The Yanos”.
+Amapiano, Zulu for “The Pianos”, is often referred to as “The Yanos”.
 Amapiano is a style of House music that emerged in South Africa around 2012.
-The genre is a combination of deep house, Jazz and Lounge music, the sound can easily be identified by its high-pitched piano melodies.
+The genre is a combination of deep house, jazz, and lounge music, with a sound easily identified by its high-pitched piano melodies.
 The emergence of the Amapiano genre sparked the Amapiano dance style.
-The dance-style features quick-step moves and body popping.
-The Amapiano genre is fast becoming huge all over the world, social media dancers are getting involved in viral trends that are pioneered by Amapiano dance styles on platforms such as TikTok.
-Amapiano has created trending dance moves such as ‘the pouncing cat, ‘the Zekethe’ and the famous ‘Dakiwe challenge.’
+The dance style features quick-step moves and body popping.
+The Amapiano genre is fast becoming huge all over the world, with social media dancers getting involved in viral trends pioneered by Amapiano dance styles on platforms such as TikTok.
+Amapiano has created trending dance moves such as ‘the pouncing cat’, ‘the Zekethe’, and the famous ‘Dakiwe challenge.’

 Bhenga/Gqom

 Gqom is a Zulu word meaning ‘drum’ or ‘hitting a drum.’
-Gqom emerged in Durban on the KwaZulu-Natal coast, the genre is a minimal form of House music in which the beats have a raw and repetitive sound.
-With the Gqom genre came a dance style called Bhenga, dancers ‘bhenga’ to the repetitive raw beats of Gqom music.
-With this dance style, the aim is to grab the audience’s attention, to seem flexible as a dancer.
-The dance style is characterised by movements of wavy arms, toe-tapping and wobbly knees; and requires proper footwork.
-Look our for moves such as ‘the gwara-gwara’ and ‘the Vosho’ made famous by ‘Gqom Queen’ Babes Wodumo.
+Gqom emerged in Durban on the KwaZulu-Natal coast.
+The genre is a minimal form of House music in which the beats have a raw and repetitive sound.
+With the Gqom genre came a dance style called Bhenga, where dancers ‘bhenga’ to the repetitive raw beats of Gqom music.
+The dance style aims to grab the audience’s attention and make the dancer seem flexible.
+The dance style is characterised by wavy arm movements, toe-tapping, and wobbly knees, requiring proper footwork.
+Look out for moves such as ‘the gwara-gwara’ and ‘the Vosho’ made famous by ‘Gqom Queen’ Babes Wodumo.

 Breaking

-Breaking is also referred to as b-boying/girling.
-This is can be described as an athletic style of street dance and its origins can be traced back to the United States.
-Breakdancing mainly consists of 4 kinds of movement: power moves, toprock, downrock and freezes.
+Breaking, also referred to as b-boying/girling, is an athletic style of street dance originating from the United States.
+Breakdancing mainly consists of four kinds of movement: power moves, toprock, downrock, and freezes.
 The dance style focuses mostly on moves that are on the ground.
-Breaking uses songs that contain drum breaks, hip hop music, funk, and breakbeat music.
+Breaking uses songs that contain drum breaks, hip-hop music, funk, and breakbeat music.
 Breaking is still a relevant dance style in South Africa.
-Red Bull Dance Your Style South Africa 2019 winner, Lee Shane is one of the versatile dancers who make Breaking look like a breeze.
+Red Bull Dance Your Style South Africa 2019 winner, Lee Shane, is one of the versatile dancers who make breaking look like a breeze.

 S’bujwa

-Is’bujwa was invented in the 1990s by young experimental dancers from Soweto in the greater Johannesburg.
-Is’bujwa is a freestyle dance style which incorporates some elements of Hip Hop, Jive and isiPantsula.
-As time went by (in the 2000s) I’sbujwa got merged with House music to be able to create its own unique identity.
-The dance style is very energetic and requires every muscle in the dancer’s body to work to complete the moves, the dance style requires a lot of creativity from dancers.
-Dancers such as SB have taken Is’bujwa to the world, SB.
+S’bujwa was invented in the 1990s by young experimental dancers from Soweto in greater Johannesburg.
+S’bujwa is a freestyle dance style incorporating elements of Hip Hop, Jive, and isiPantsula.
+As time went by (in the 2000s), S’bujwa merged with House music to create its own unique identity.
+The dance style is very energetic and requires every muscle in the dancer’s body to work to complete the moves.
+The dance style demands a lot of creativity from dancers.
+Dancers such as SB have taken S’bujwa to the world.
 SB is the South African Red Bull Dance Your Style World Final wildcard.
-He was also part of the Johannesburg roadshow stop this year giving workshops and has his own crew called The Tribe that performed at the National Final.
+He was also part of the Johannesburg roadshow stop this year, giving workshops, and has his own crew called The Tribe that performed at the National Final.

 RED BULL DANCE YOUR STYLE